 Basic & Diluted

-2020 2019
+2021 2020

-2,017
+2,139 2,017

 142,272 142,272

-14 53
+15 14

-23 SEGMENTAL INFORMATION
+22 SEGMENTAL INFORMATION

 A segment is a distinguishable component of the Company that is engaged either in providing products or services (business segment) or in providing products or services within a particular environment (geographical segment), which is subject to risks and rewards that are different from those of other segments.
-The Company primarily operates Duty free shops at Bahrain International Airport, Hidd port and Gulf Air Inflight.
+The Company primarily operated Duty free shops at Bahrain International Airport, Hidd port and Gulf Air Inflight till 27 January 2021.
 The revenue, expenses and results are reviewed only at a Company level and therefore no separate operating segment results and disclosures are provided in these financial statements.
+Post 28 January 2021, the company's operates consists of managing a portfolio of investments in Kingdom of Bahrain and other regions.

-24 FINANCIAL RISK MANAGEMENT
+23 FINANCIAL RISK MANAGEMENT